LoisChoji/Analysing_Covid19_DataSet/README.md

 # Analysing_Covid19_DataSet
-Analyse a given data set and draw insights from them
+Analyse a given data set and draw insights from them.